 Payments may NOT be used to cover costs accounted for in the budget most recently approved as of March 27, 2020.
-The “most recently approved” budget refers to the enacted budget for the relevant fiscal period for the particular government.
+The “most recently approved” budget refers to the enacted budget for the particular government’s relevant fiscal period.
 A cost is not considered to have been accounted for in a budget merely because it could be met using a budgetary stabilization fund, rainy day fund, or similar reserve account.

-Grantees are charged with determining whether an expense is eligible based on the US Treasury’s Guidance and as provided in the grantee’s contract scope of work with Commerce.
+Grantees are charged with determining whether an expense is eligible based on the US Treasury’s guidance and the grantee’s contract scope of work with Commerce.

 To assist Tribal governments with this determination, Commerce has developed an eligibility cost test linked below.
 This test gives each Tribal government full authority to make the appropriate call for each circumstance.